krassowski/easy-entrez/README.md

 > `['59296319', '17076752', '7336701', '4']`

-Or pass a dictionary (no validation of argument is performed, 'AND' conjunction is used):
+Or pass a dictionary (no validation of arguments is performed, `AND` conjunction is used):

 ```python
 results = entrez_api.search(